oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/4-explore-images/4-explore-images.md

     ![Register model](./images/oac-register-model1.png)

-1. In the *Register a Vision Model* dialog, select the **Livelabs Galaxy** connection that you previously configured.
-(Wait several seconds for the connection to be listed.)
+1. In the *Register a Vision Model* dialog, select the **Livelabs Galaxy** connection.
+(You may need to wait several seconds for the connection to be listed.)

     ![Select OCI connection](./images/oac-register-model2.png)